 Patriotism

-Our chapter is so very grateful for our past, present and future patriots.
+Our Chapter is so very grateful for our past, present and future Patriots

-Manatee Veterans Stand Down
+2023 Manatee Veterans Stand Down

 2022 Auxiliary Member of the Year